-Kevin Reiter enters the 2016-17 season, his fourth with USA Hockey’s National Team Development Program, as goaltending coach for both the U.S. National Under-17 and Under-18 Teams.
+Kevin Reiter enters the 2017-18 season, his fifth with USA Hockey’s National Team Development Program, as goaltending coach for both the U.S. National Under-17 and Under-18 Teams.
 In addition to his duties at the NTDP, Reiter serves as the coordinator of the Warren Strelow National Goaltending Mentor Program.

-Serving on the coaching staff at three International Ice Hockey Federation Men’s Under-18 World Championships, Reiter has helped guide Team USA to gold medals in 2014 and 2015 and a bronze medal in 2016.
+Serving on the coaching staff at four International Ice Hockey Federation Men’s Under-18 World Championships, Reiter has helped guide Team USA to gold medals in 2014, 2015 and 2017 and a bronze medal in 2016.

 Additionally, he has been on the staff of three World Under-17 Hockey Challenge squads, helping lead the U.S. to one first-place finish (January 2014) and one second-place showing (November 2014).

 Reiter was also a part of title-winning teams at the 2013 Under-17 Four Nations, 2014 Under-17 Five Nations and 2014 Under-18 Four Nations Tournaments.

 A native of Pittsburgh, Pennsylvania, Reiter played four seasons (2000-04) at the University of Alaska-Anchorage before embarking on a seven-year professional career (2004-11).
 He was named the International Hockey League Goalie of the Year in 2008 after leading the Fort Wayne Komets to the Turner Cup championship.

 Darryl Nelson is in his 18th season with USA Hockey’s National Team Development Program and has established the highly regarded off-ice training program for NTDP players.

 Nelson came to USA Hockey from Boston, where he worked at Mike Boyle’s Strength and Conditioning Clinic.